 the hash are used is in non-human-readable contexts, like saving a

 commit ID in an automated release-tracking system or something.)

 Even for entities where there is not an obvious short, canonical form, people should still be encouraged to provide key pieces of information consistently.
 For example, when referring to a mailing list message, don't just give the sender and subject; also give the archive URL and the Message-ID header.
-The last allows people who have their own copy of the mailing list (people sometimes keep offline copies, for example to use on a laptop while traveling) to unambiguously identify the right message in a search even if they don't have access to the archives.
+The last allows people who have their own copy of the mailing list (people sometimes keep offline copies, for example to use on a laptop while traveling) to unambiguously identify the right message in a search even if they don't have access to the online archives.
 The sender and subject wouldn't be enough, because the same person might make several posts in the same thread, even on the same day.

 The more a project grows, the more important this sort of consistency becomes.
 Consistency means that everywhere people look, they see the same patterns being followed, and start to follow those patterns themselves.
 This, in turn, reduces the number of questions they need to ask.
 The burden of having a million readers is no greater than that of having one; scalability problems start to arise only when a certain percentage of those readers ask questions.
-As a project grows, therefore, it must reduce that percentage by increasing the density and findability of information, so that any given person is more likely to find what he needs without having to ask.
+As a project grows, therefore, it must reduce that percentage by increasing the density and findability of information, so that any given person is more likely to find what she needs without having to ask.

 An interesting experiment would be a probablistic mailing list, that sends each new thread-originating post to a random subset of subscribers, based on the approximate traffic level they signed up for, and keeps just that subset subscribed to the rest of the thread; such a forum could in theory scale without limit.
 If you try it, let me know how it works out.